Nursing Financial Aid Guide

-Learn financial first aid for nursing school and get nursing scholarship, grant and student loan information.
+Learn about nursing financial first aid for school and get nursing scholarship, grant and student loan information.

-Nursing school is expensive, but there are many grants, loans, scholarships, work-study and loan forgiveness programs available to hard-working students—you just need to know where to find them.
+Nursing school is expensive, but there are many nursing financial aid resources available—grants, loans, scholarships, work-study and loan forgiveness programs to hard-working students—you just need to know where to find them.

 Nursing grants are a smart way to finance your education because it’s “free” money—you don’t have to pay back a grant.
 With over a thousand federal grant programs in the U.S. worth more than $400 billion, securing a student grant can help you save hundreds or even thousands of nursing school dollars.
 Sure, it takes time and energy to apply for a grant, but the payoff is well worth the effort.
 Often, schools automatically consider you for grants when you complete a FAFSA and apply to school.